Friendly, affectionate, and cute-looking, there’s so much to love about the Boxer dog.

 This Iams food also contains added Omega 3 to aid good brain function and learning, so there’s no excuse (other than being a Boxer!) for not being an obedience maestro.

-It is also fortified with antioxidants which have well recognized properties for creating a healthy immune system.
+It is also fortified with antioxidants that have well-recognized properties for creating a healthy immune system.

 This food was scoffed down and greeted with enthusiasm across the board.